ariel415el/AAM_reconstruction/README.md

-# Reconstructions with Active Appearance model
+# Face Reconstructions with Active Appearance model
 Given images with landmarks (keypoints) all images are warped (patch size) into the mean keypoint shape and a PCA is learned over centered (warped) images.